f-scherrer/stock-analyzer-hsg/README.md

 A modular stock analytics dashboard built with Python and Streamlit.
 Analyze stocks with real-time data, technical indicators, company news, and AI-powered sentiment analysis in one comprehensive interface.

-> **Note:** GitHub Copilot was used throughout this project for coding efficiency, structure, coherence, and layout.
+> **IMPORTANT DISCLAIMER:** This project was developed with extensive use of GitHub Copilot (AI-assisted coding).
+GitHub Copilot was instrumental in generating code structure, implementing features, ensuring coherence, optimizing layout, and improving overall code quality throughout the entire project.

 ## Architecture